saptarshibasu/azure-study/README.md

   * Provides Layer 3 connectivity
   * Provides connectivity to all regions in the geopolitical region.
 But, with the ExpressRoute Premium add-on, it provides connectivity accross all regions
   * Provides built-in redundancy
-  * You must reserve a /29 subnet or two /30 subnets for routing interfaces.
-While you can create a gateway subnet as small as /29, we recommend that you create a gateway subnet of /27 or larger (/27, /26 etc.)
+  * A few blocks of (private or public) IP addresses need to be reserved to configure routing between the private network and Microsoft's Enterprise edge (MSEEs) routers.
+A minimum /29 subnet or two /30 subnets must be reserved for routing interfaces.
+The subnet IP range should not overlap with IP ranges used to create virtual networks on Azure
   * **Unlimited**
     * Speeds from 50 Mbps to 10 Gbps
     * Unlimited Inbound data transfer